-German Citizenship based on Restitution
+German Citizenship based on Restoration

 Were Your German Ancestors Stripped of Their Citizenship by the Nazis?